wiktorn/sparta/content/posts/thermo.md

 ### Drama “Polish Thermopylae” by Tadeusz Miciński (1913) and its interpretations (1982, 2014)

-In Tadeusz Miciński’s drama “Polish Thermopylae” the heroic death of Polish national hero, prince Józef Poniatowski, in the river of Elster during the battle of Leipzig (1813) is compared to the one of Leonidas.
+In Tadeusz Miciński’s drama *Polish Thermopylae* the heroic death of Polish national hero, prince Józef Poniatowski, in the river of Elster during the battle of Leipzig (1813) is compared to the one of Leonidas.
 Indeed, for Romantic and modernist writers, Poniatowski constituted a solemn example of a heroic knight, faithful to his ideas and ready to self-sacrifice.
 According the legend, he drowned after being shot while he was protecting the withdrawing army of Napoleon.

 Yet, in the play of Miciński one can find fractures in this idealized image.
 The play’s structure is complex and unusual: its action visualizes the images in Poniatowski’s mind in the moment of his death.
 Thus, Poniatowski imagines a series of events from the Polish history that led to the end of the Kingdom of Poland and the political fall of the country: the excesses of the King, the treasons of the aristocracy, the corruption of the officials.
 The historical reality of Poland has little to do with the ancient ideals.
 The model of Thermopylae turns out inaccessible even for the prince himself.